Pylon (architecture): Egyptian architecture

-Pylons were often decorated with scenes emphasizing a king's authority since it was the public face of a building.
+Pylons were often decorated with scenes emphasizing a king's authority, since they were the public faces of buildings.
 On the first pylon of the temple of Isis at Philae, the pharaoh is shown slaying his enemies while Isis, Horus and Hathor look on.
 Other examples of pylons can be seen in Karnak, Luxor Temple and Edfu.
 Rituals to the god Amun were often carried out on the top of temple pylons.
 A pair of obelisks usually stood in front of a pylon.

 In addition to standard vertical grooves on the exterior face of a pylon wall which were designed to hold flag poles, some pylons also contained internal stairways and rooms.
 The oldest intact pylons belong to mortuary temples from the Ramesside period in the 13th and 12th centuries BCE.